 We apply the following basic rules of conduct and monitor compliance.
-All sections of the school (the Director, teachers, pupils and educational support staff) are expected to adhere to the established rules of conduct.
+All sections of the school (teaching staff, students, management, office staff, and specialists) are expected to adhere to the established rules of conduct.
 The purpose of the code of conduct is to:

-- ✓ Create a good social teaching and learning climate, in which all those involved feel comfortable and secure - ✓ Contribute to the prevention of abuse of power in a broad sense - ✓ Promote and monitor safety, health and welfare for all those involved with the school - ✓ Protect the privacy of everyone involved
+- Create a good social teaching and learning climate, in which all those involved feel comfortable and secure. - Contribute to the prevention of abuse of power in a broad sense. - Promote and monitor safety, health, and welfare for all those involved with the school. - Protect the privacy of everyone involved.